stanleychu2/WebPage/_posts/2022-07-19-python-yield.md

 ## Usage

 [Leetcode 173.
 Binary Search Tree Iterator [medium]](https://leetcode.com/problems/binary-search-tree-iterator/) is a good example in practice.
 In the description, we know that it’s a BST problem.
 In-order-traversal can help us gain the element in ascending order.
-However, the problem want to get the element one by one, so we need to turn our DFS function into a generator (iterator).
+However, the problem wants to get the elements one by one, so we need to turn our DFS function into a generator (iterator).

 ```python
 class BSTIterator: